Using Hive

 The provided sample data is a portion of Lahman's Baseball Database Version 2012, and all copyrights of the data belong to Sean Lahman.

-2. Create Hive External Table with the following phrase in Hue Hive Editor.
+2. Create Hive External Table with the following syntax in Hue Hive Editor.

 DROP table allstarfull;